Like it or not, our beliefs play a big role in determining the quality of our lives.

 Then, on May 6, 1954, Roger Bannister stunned the world by running the mile in three minutes and 54 seconds.
 That was not the most amazing thing.

 What was truly amazing was that, within a year, 37 other runners had broken his record.
 Within the next three years, over 300 runners repeated the same feat.

 For so long, nobody came close to Roger Bannister's record.
 The minute an 'ordinary' person achieved the feat, it led to many others achieving it too.

 This proves that what holds people back in tapping their fullest potential and achieving their goals is not a lack of capability, but a lack of strong empowering beliefs.

-Beliefs are never absolutely true, but it becomes totally true for the person who believes in it!
+Beliefs are never absolutely true, but it becomes totally true for the person who believes in them!
 This is simply because whatever we believe becomes our reality.

 The essence is for us to constantly challenge ourselves by examining the effects of our beliefs, and finally to adopt empowering beliefs that will lead us to success.